MCW-Green Bay students graduate online, prepare to start careers during pandemic

 Even with all the trappings , it was a very different ceremony than the graduates had imagined.

-“No one expected that we wouldn’t be able to celebrate with our whole class or anything like that when we finished,” Dr. Collin Hess, a MCW-Green Bay graduate said.
+“No one expected that we wouldn’t be able to celebrate with our whole class or anything like that when we finished,” Dr. Collin Hess, an MCW-Green Bay graduate said.

 The ceremony is indicative of the new world the newly minted doctors are stepping into.